ayushtiwari/guess-the-animal/README.md

 ```
 python3 manage.py runserver -h HOST
 ```
-to start the flask development server
+to start the flask development server.

+The former will start the flask-server on localhost at port 5000

+Go to https://127.0.0.1:5000 to view the homepage.

 ### Prerequisites